project-imas/app-password/README.md

 ## Sample App

 The sample application demonstrates the use of the different password view modes, as well as its use with [SecureFoundation](https://github.com/project-imas/securefoundation) which provides additional levels of data protection.

+Tests built using the [KIF](https://github.com/square/KIF) testing framework can be run by running the "Password Tests" target.